ikegabriel/ikegabriel/README.md

 <h1> Hi there 👋</h1>
 I'm Gabriel a Software developer and DevOps engineer.
 I work mostly on the backend, but have experience building frontend and Fullstack projects. <br><br>

-I am Open to internships, and Junior DevOps or Software engineering roles.

 # I WORK WITH
 My journey has led me to garner experience working with the following technologies: